one2nc/mongo-oplog-populator/README.md

 ## How it works?

-When you run `mongopop`, it creates two collection - employees and students in MongoDB and populates some data in those tables.
-The employees collection is created in employee database while the students collection is created in student database.
+When you execute the `mongopop` command, the process dynamically generates databases and collections based on the configurations specified in the `.env` file.
+This dynamic creation of databases and collections is controlled by the values of `MAX_DB` and `MAX_COLLECTION` in the `.env` file.

 ![mongo-oplog-flow](assets/MongoDb-oplog-populator.png)